We are currently advertising 12 academic posts with a closing date of 21st October 2018:

-To apply and for further details, follow the link for the relevant post to see the full advert on the HR website and a link ("Apply Now" at the bottom of the job description) to the University's online application system.
+To apply, follow the relevant link above which will take you straight through to the vacancy in the University's job portal.
+Here you will be able to read further details about the post and be able to apply online by clicking 'Apply Now' at the bottom of the vacancy details.
 Unless otherwise stated, applicants should arrange for three referees to send letters of recommendation to the Departmental Secretary for Mathematics to this email address: mathematicsPA@warwick.ac.uk before the closing date.

 The post reference number should be quoted in all correspondence.

 Note: Assistant Professor = Lecturer; Associate Professor = Senior Lecturer/Reader.

 Posts are indefinite (subject to a probationary period) unless otherwise stated in the advert.

 The Department has an annual academic job round for a number of Assistant Professorships (Lectureships); available positions will be advertised when confirmed.
 Links to individual adverts for currently open positions can be found above.

 We advertise several junior research positions (postdoc positions = research fellowships) each year (see above for current positions).
 If you would like to work in the Department in such a position, please contact a member of staff in your research area.
 Some possible sources of funding are listed in the right hand column.
 See also general information, About the Institute, or contact the Department Secretary mathematicsPA@warwick.ac.uk if you have particular questions.

 If you would like to apply for a research fellowship to be held at Warwick, please contact us in plenty of time about the application.